Hopea beccariana

 Hopea beccariana is a species of tree in the family Dipterocarpaceae.
-It is named for the Italian botanist Odoardo Beccari.
+It is named after the Italian botanist Odoardo Beccari, and is known in Singapore as merawan batu.

 Description

 Hopea beccariana grows up to 45 m tall, with a trunk diameter of up to 1.6 m.
-It has buttresses.
+It has buttress roots.
 The bark is fissured.
 The leathery leaves are ovate and measure up to 8 cm long.
 The inflorescences measure up to 8 cm long and bear up to five cream flowers.